-MCHIP conducts targeted research studies and program evaluations that contribute to the evidence base regarding programmatically effective MNCH interventions; in particular, how these interventions can best be delivered at scale and how they can best be monitored and evaluated.
-MCHIP’s MER efforts provide evidence that contributes to the program’s global PL agenda, which has identified questions that need focused attention across countries.
-With the support of the MER team, MCHIP is investigating research topics of global interest including: community Kangaroo Mother Care; quality of MNCH services; community case management; scale-up of the Helping Babies Breatheintervention; implementation processes and outcomes of malaria in pregnancyprograms; and delivery of integrated MNCH/family planning services.
+MCHIP conducted targeted research studies and program evaluations that contribute to the evidence base regarding programmatically effective MNCH interventions; in particular, how these interventions can best be delivered at scale and how they can best be monitored and evaluated.
+MCHIP’s MER efforts provided evidence that contributed to the program’s global PL agenda, which identified questions that needed focused attention across countries.
+With the support of the MER team, MCHIP investigated research topics of global interest including: community Kangaroo Mother Care; quality of MNCH services; community case management; scale-up of the Helping Babies Breatheintervention; implementation processes and outcomes of malaria in pregnancyprograms; and delivery of integrated MNCH/family planning services.

-At the country level, MCHIP M&E systems rely on existing health information systems, such as national HMIS, to the extent possible rather than introducing new parallel systems.
-MCHIP strives to strengthen elements of the national HMIS in countries working to improve the quality of MNCH care in facilities and/or communities and/or where the Program is contributing to health systems strengthening efforts and is currently documenting what has been done.
+At the country level, MCHIP M&E systems relied on existing health information systems, such as national HMIS, to the extent possible rather than introducing new parallel systems.
+MCHIP aimed to strengthen elements of the national HMIS in countries working to improve the quality of MNCH care in facilities and/or communities and/or where the Program was contributing to health systems strengthening efforts and documented what was done.

 - Identifying and building global consensus on new indicators to include in national HMIS;

 - Advocating at the national, regional/state, and district levels for revision of HMIS forms;